 FIRST ALERT FORECAST | The latest from WRDW/WAGT First Alert Meteorologist Mikel Hannah-Harding

-Showers and storms have been impacting the CSRA since this morning and will remain possible through this evening and tonight.
-Overnight lows will be mild and muggy in the mid to low 70s.
-Patchy fog will also be possible once again tomorrow morning.
+Intense summer heat across the CSRA with temperatures mainly in the low 90s and heat index values close to 100°.
+Partly sunny skies will continue into this evening with a chance for an isolated shower or storm.
+Lows tonight will be mild in the mid to low 70s with muggy conditions and dense fog possible once again overnight into tomorrow morning.

-Our summer pattern will continue Monday with heat, humidity, and an isolated chance for afternoon/evening pop-up showers and storms.
-Highs will be in the upper low to mid 90s with heat index values close to 100°.
-Partly sunny skies are expected with a east wind between 3-5 mph.

-Storm chances look to remain isolated Tuesday as high pressure builds aloft.
+Storm chances look to remain isolated tomorrow as high pressure continues building aloft.
 We’ll see a better chance for rain by the middle of the work week as a more unsettled pattern sets up for our area.
-Highs are expected to stay in the upper 80s to near 90 Wednesday through Sunday with afternoon storm chances.
+Highs are expected to stay in the upper 80s to near 90 Wednesday through Sunday with afternoon/evening storm chances.
 Be sure to keep it here for the latest updates.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.